yellowdog/python-examples-templates/agent-installer/linux/README.md

 YD_NEXUS_PASSWORD="${YD_NEXUS_PASSWORD:-}"
 ```

-The credentials can be set in the environment or by directly editing the script.
+The credentials can be exported in the environment or set by directly editing the script.

 ## Script Actions